Monday.com vs Smartsheet

 2020.
 Monday.com now lets companies build custom apps

-Monday.com, announced version 2.0 of its flexible workflow platform, making it easier for customers to build custom apps on top of Monday.
-The new release includes over a hundred prebuilt automation recipes and code-free custom-automations along with more than 50 integrations with other apps, allowing project managers to build fairly sophisticated workflows without coding.
-It’s process management, portfolio management, project management, CRM management, hotel management, R&D management.
-Monday is offering a code-free environment to take these building blocks and build custom applications to meet the needs of any organization or team.
+Monday.com has recently unveiled version 2.0 of its highly flexible workflow platform, introducing enhanced capabilities for customers to develop custom apps on the Monday platform.
+With this update, users are provided with a wealth of resources, including over a hundred prebuilt automation recipes and code-free custom automations.
+Additionally, the release features more than 50 integrations with various applications, empowering project managers to create sophisticated workflows without the need for coding expertise.
+Whether it's process management, portfolio management, project management, CRM management, hotel management, or R&D management, Monday.com offers a code-free environment that enables users to leverage these building blocks and craft tailored applications to fulfill the specific needs of any organization or team.

 2019.
 Workplace collaboration software Monday.com raised $150M